indraneil/VmssFromPaas/Chapter1.md

 # Analyse your existing PAAS cloud service
 To recreate the cloud service in VMSS, you need to have a good sense of what you are building.
 So start by analysing what you currently do.
+Once you have a checklist of those things, you have a good sense of what you are about to emulate in the VMSS world.

 ## Web and worker roles
 The difference between the 2 types of roles in cloud service is the lack of [IIS being enabled](https://stackoverflow.com/questions/7118942/in-windows-azure-what-are-web-role-worker-role-and-vm-role) in Worker role.
 However, you should enumerate how many of each role types your service has (e.g. you may have a cloud service with 3 worker role types).
 Also check the following related information